Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 == Description ==

 Payment gateway for Resurs Bank AB with support for the most recent shop flows.

-SoapClient is required for AfterShop related actions like debiting, crediting, annulments, etc.
+**SoapClient is required** for all actions related to "after shop", debiting, refunding, annulments, and so on.
+Also, your site has to be fully reachable with SSL/HTTPS. **For full list of requirements, look below.**

 There is a publicly available release out supported by Resurs Bank (v2.2).
-There **may be breaking changes** if you tend to use **this** plugin as it is an upgrade from the Resurs supported release.
+There **may be breaking changes** if you tend to use **this** plugin as it is an upgrade from the Resurs supported release as the settings and filters may be different.

 [![Crowdin](https://badges.crowdin.net/trwbc/localized.svg)](https://crowdin.com/project/trwbc)